 Establish the basic features of the group, including:

 Do you want to lead the group on your own, or co-facilitate with a colleague?
-Having two facilitators broadens the range of possible observations and interventions, and invites valuable feedback about how each therapist is showing up in the post-session debrief.
+Having two facilitators broadens the range of possible observations and interventions, and invites valuable feedback in post-session debriefs about how each of you are showing up.
 I do think it’s important that both facilitators have some overlap in their theoretical orientations and generally gel with one another.
 Listen to my interview with Pearl Waldorf, Certified Group Psychotherapist (CGP), for more about the challenges that come with co-facilitating.

 Size of the group; location, time, duration and frequency of meetings; fees.